AD-SDL/wei/docs/source/pages/first_workflow.rst

 Setting Up
 ----------

 #.
-WEI is still early in development, for installation instructions, please visit the `Github repository <https://github.com/AD-SDL/rpl_wei#development-install>`_.
+To install the system and run the server, please follow the instructions `here <https://github.com/AD-SDL/rpl_wei#development-install>`_.

 Creating a Workflow
 -------------------

+Once you have the server up and running, it is time to define a Workflow!
 Workflows in ``rpl_wei`` are defined in YAML files.
 The structure of a workflow YAML file is as follows:

 - ``metadata``: Information about the workflow such as its name, author, version, and general info.
 - ``workcell``: The path to the workcell configuration file (another YAML file).